 How To Write Effective SMS Messages for Marketing Campaigns

-SMS marketing has become one of the most powerful mobile marketing tools for businesses.
+SMS marketing and text message marketing have become one of the most powerful mobile marketing tools for businesses.
 Did you know that customers redeem coupons distributed by SMS 8 times more than coupons received by email?
 That’s not all.
-SMS messages have a whopping 98% open rate as compared to email’s 22% open rate.
+Text messages also have a whopping 98% open rate as compared to email’s 22% open rate.

 While SMS is clearly an incredible boon to any business’s marketing strategy, there’s just one catch: you still have to write the messages.

 Here are some tips on how to craft great messages to reach out to your SMS customers:

 This is the age of personalisation and if you’re not using the demographics and analytics at your fingertips, you’re wasting precious advertising dollars.
 You know your customers.
 You know what they like, what they buy, what their shopping habits are and a million other titbits of demographic information that will help you craft the perfectly targeted message.

 If you’re a gym owner and one of your clients has failed to meet his stated weight loss goal after a year of membership, you can send him a message, ‘Hi Chris, How about signing up for our promotional fitness trainer programme?
 One month of free personal training to help motivate you to meet your fitness and health goals.
 Sign up here (include link).’
 This message lets the client know about a programme that’s of value to them.
 By sending your customers relevant, targeted messages, you maximise your marketing potential and increase customer satisfaction.

 SMS messages are rife with abbreviations, emoticons and slang.
 That’s fine if you’re writing to your friends, but not to your clients.
 Here are some SMS style Dos and Don’ts:

 - DON’T use abbreviations.
 You can’t assume that everyone will understand what you mean.

 - DON’T be stiff and impersonal as though you were generated by a computer.